 The Pilot (Episodes 01-02) / $650,000

-— The series pilot is two-parts, in which we introduce the ensemble and immerse in their new world, all while the characters await word on their troubled flight.
+— The series pilot is two-parts.
+We introduce the ensemble and immerse in the new world, all while the characters await word on their troubled flight and when it will take off again.

 — Next, we’d try to finish the first block.
 In the days after the plane makes its emergency landing, the characters form cliques and, while in waiting, each is drawn out into exploring the setting in some way.
 Meanwhile their hotel is in disarray behind the scenes and the city itself is about to have a meaningful event.